Felix-Hz/green-squares/README.md

 ### Fact of Day 202
 The number 42 is the angle in degrees for which a rainbow appears or the critical angle.

+### Fact of Day 203
+The number 42 is the sum of the codes of the letters in the words "BIG BANG" using the encoding A=1, B=2, C=3, etc.